PacketFabric/terraform-provider-packetfabric/examples/use-cases/hosted_cloud_aws/README.md

-# Use Case: PacketFabric’s Hosted cloud connection to AWS
+# Use Case: PacketFabric Hosted cloud connection to AWS

 This use case shows an example on how to use the PacketFabric & AWS Terraform providers to automate the creation of a Hosted Cloud Connection between PacketFabric and AWS in a Cloud On-Ramps facility.